We take a look at different types of overdrafts, how you can set one up and the types of fees you need to watch out for.

 Unplanned overdrafts - also known as unauthorised overdrafts - are overdrafts that happen in one of two ways:

-when you go over the pre-agreed limit on your authorised overdraft; or
+when you go over the pre-agreed limit on your authorised overdraft

-when you don’t have an authorised overdraft in place and take out more money than you have in your bank account.
+when you don’t have an authorised overdraft set up and take out more money than you have in your bank account

 An unplanned overdraft tends to be much more expensive than an authorised overdraft, which means it’s best avoided.
 The applicable charges vary from bank to bank.
 However, the interest rate and fees are typically higher than those charged on an authorised overdraft.